 Prudential regulators are tasked with preserving the safety of the banking and financial system.
 This generally means making sure that financial institutions are well-capitalized, appropriately-risked, and operating well.
 Prudential regulators have examiners that go to banks to watch what they’re doing, review financials, and talk to executives.

 The Federal Reserve Board (FRB)

 The Federal Reserve is best known for setting monetary policy, but a branch of the Federal Reserve System also serves as an important prudential regulator.
 The FRB has supervisory jurisdiction over bank holding companies and state-chartered banks that are part of the Federal Reserve System.
-The Board also operates key payments systems like Fed Wire/Fed Now and benefits from the expertise of the regional Fed banks.
-Don’t worry if none of that made sense to you.
-All you need to know is: The Federal Reserve Board is the big dog.
-Their policy staff are knowledgeable, their resources and authorities are vast, and their leaders are very influential.
+The Fed also operates key payments systems like Fed Wire/Fed Now and benefits from the expertise of the regional Fed banks.
+While the structure is convoluted, Fed policy staff are knowledgeable, their resources and authorities are vast, and their leaders are very influential.

 A crypto question that could be answered by the Fed: should Wyoming Special Purpose Depository Institutions such as Kraken Bank and Custodia (née Avanti) be allowed access to a Fed Master Account?

 The Office of the Comptroller of the Currency (OCC)

 The OCC supervises nationally chartered banks.
 In general, these are the largest consumer banks in the US — the OCC oversees almost twice as many assets as the FDIC and the FRB combined.